MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 Thanks these victories, the Cuban Army gained the Air Superiority, admitted also by a CIA report, and indeed during the battle the South African fighter did very few attacks, while there were Cuban air raids at every enemy offensive.

-The Allied had built a strong complex of trenches and garrisons, burying some tanks and using them as fixed artillery and using also the ZSU anti-aircraft guns that proved to be tremendously effective.
+The Allied had build a strong complex of trenches and garrisons, burying some tanks and using them as fixed artillery and using also the ZSU anti-aircraft guns that proved to be tremendously effective.
 Every time the South African used the UNITA bandits as cannon fodder, but with poor results.
-Only using their tanks and armored vehicles they could sunk into the lines, but they were ever stopped by the Allied forces.
+Only using their tanks and armoured vehicles they could sunk into the lines, but they were ever stopped by the Allied forces.

 13 January 1988 First Attack